kylinholmes/CXXTemplate/README.md

 # CXXTemplate
-This is used to creating a cpp project quickly
+This is used to create a cpp project quickly

 ## Usage
 use this template, `${ProjectName}` should set by yourself